quintoandar/python-chain/README.md

 #### Using State

 Every chain has a `state`.
-That state is a Object with immutable attributes.
+That state is an Object with immutable attributes.
 The current Chain state will be passed automatically on the keyword argument **context**.
 Every chain should start with a given state, even if it empty.
 You can create a new one by using:

 ```
 import chain